 Portable Bidets (aka.
 Travel Bidets)

-Rather, what’s called a portable bidet is actually a small bottle, containing water or solution, with an attached tube and nozzle like the Brondell GS-70.
+Rather, what’s called a portable bidet is actually a small bottle, containing water or solution, with an attached tube and nozzle like the Brondell GS-70 for example.
 This type of bidet is also known as travel bidet or bidet bottle.

 In any case, it does work well for the function, though it ties up one hand at least for the initial phase.
 With this type the only temperature option is whatever you fill the bottle with.
 You can only spray warm water if that’s available from a nearby faucet.
 They come in two basic types: non-electric and electric.